efrecon/withstander/README.md

 meaning, in order:

 1. Glob-style pattern matching the name (or identifier) of container(s).
+2. Slash (`/`) separated timings for matches.
+Slashes are optional when not necessary.
+The timings specifications are, in order:
-2. Integer number of seconds for expression matching to trigger the command.
+   - Integer number of seconds for expression matching to trigger the command.
+   - Ratio (between `0.0` and `1.0`) of samples matching the expression to trigger the command.
+When empty this will default to the value of command line argument `-ratio`.
+   - Integer number of seconds of a grace period.
+No checks will be performed under the grace period (+ the period), which allows containers to settle on resource usage during their startup phase.
+When empty, this defaults to the value of the command line argument `-grace`.
 3. Expression to match against the statistics all along this period (this is explained further below).
-4. Docker sub-command to exectute.
+4. Docker sub-command to execute.
 At present, this is what is supported by the internal low-level [Tcl](https://github.com/efrecon/docker-client) implementation of the Docker [API].
 5. Arguments to the command.
 These are **not** the arguments from the `docker`